• Skip to main content

 Cut out cookies using a 2-inch round cookie cutter.

-Preheat oven to 350° F and line a baking sheet with parchment paper and set aside.
+Preheat oven to 350° F and line a baking sheet with parchment paper, and set aside.

+Important step not to miss.
 Once the cookies are on the baking sheet, chill in the freezer for 15 minutes.
 This will keep the cookies from spreading and keep their shape.

-Bake on a parchment-lined baking sheet for 15 to 17 minutes or until the bottom edges are golden brown in color.
+Step 5: Bake on a parchment-lined baking sheet for 15 to 17 minutes or until the bottom edges are golden brown in color.
 The top of the cookie should still look pale.

 Recipe Tips

-If you don’t have loose tea leaves or can’t find them, you can remove the leaves from tea bags and pulse them in a spice blender, food processor or use a pestle and mortar before adding them to the butter.
+If you don’t have loose tea leaves or can’t find them, you can remove the leaves from tea bags and pulse them in a spice blender, food processor, or use a pestle and mortar before adding them to the butter.

 The recipe doesn’t call for a lemon drizzle, but you can make one using powdered sugar and fresh lemon juice.
 Just drizzle over the tops of the cookies or spread it with a knife to make a thin layer.
 It will take your cookies up a notch.

 A fun and pretty option is to dip one side of the cookies in dark chocolate and allow it to set.
 You’ll have striking tuxedo cookies this way.
+If you enjoy scones, I would bake up some Earl Grey Scones, too.

 Storage Tips